Brydges Place

 Brydges Place is an alley between St Martin's Lane and Bedfordbury in the City of Westminster, Greater London, running alongside the Coliseum.
-It is especially narrow, being just 1 ft 3 in wide at one point, and so is commonly claimed to be the narrowest street in London., although in fact Emerald Court, near Great Ormond Street Hospital is narrower.
+It is especially narrow, being just 1 ft 3 in wide at one point, and so is commonly claimed to be the narrowest street in London.

 In 2019, the alley was used as a filming location for Last Christmas.